visit-dav/visit/src/doc/cli_manual/functions.rst

   InitializeNamedSelectionVariables(name) -> integer

-name : type
+name : string
     The name of the named selection to initialize.

-return value : integer
+return type : CLI_return_t
     The InitializeNamedSelectionVariables function returns 1 on success and 0 on failure.

 **Description:**

     Complex thresholds are often defined using the Parallel Coordinates plot or the Threshold operator.
 This function can copy variable ranges from compatible plots and operators into the specified named selection's properties.
 This can be useful when setting up Cumulative Query selections.

 **Example:**